 Notability can be measured in many different ways, when it comes to tropical cyclones.
 Many parameters and means of grading a storm’s impact, intensity, and the facts of climatology can all be argued for or against individual cases.
+Note that some statistics listed below may differ from official estimates.

 - Peak Intensity – Usually, when applied to tropical cyclones, intensity refers to the storm’s central pressure, with a lower pressure denoting a more intense cyclone.
 The most intense storms by basin are Typhoon Tip (1979, W. Pacific, 868mb), Hurricane Patricia (2015, E. Pacific, 871mb), Hurricane Wilma (2005, N. Atlantic, 878mb), Cyclone Zoe (2002, S. Pacific, 890mb), Cyclone One (1833, N. Indian, 891mb), Cyclone Gafilo (2004, S. Indian, 895mb) and Cyclone Monica (2006, Australia, 897mb).